-Beginning January 1, 2018, LSAC member law schools will be eligible for a grant of up to $3,000 to support their diversity outreach efforts.
-Law schools are encouraged to host events that motivate students who are underrepresented in the legal profession—including racial and ethnic groups, the LGBTQ community, and Indigenous Canadians—to consider law as a career.
+Each year, beginning January 1, LSAC member law schools will be eligible for a grant of up to $3,000 to support their diversity outreach efforts.
+Law schools are encouraged to host events that motivate students who are underrepresented in the legal profession — including racial and ethnic groups, the LGBTQ community, individuals with disabilities, and Indigenous Canadians — to consider law as a career.
 This initiative is designed to expand the pipeline to include students in community college, early college, high school, and middle school by introducing these populations to the legal profession, the law school admission process, and to skills tested on both the LSAT and in the law school classroom.

 Law schools that use the Diversity Matters grant most effectively are candidates for the Diversity Matters Award, awarded in May.
 The three Diversity Matters Award winners’ programs will be promoted in national media and serve as models for other law schools.

 Each member law school is eligible for a maximum grant award of $3,000 per calendar year to program one or more events that address early outreach, awareness, and preparation aimed at LSAC’s target audience.
 LSAC encourages strategic collaboration with local schools, community colleges, and other stakeholders.
 (You can use the new Law-Themed High School Directory to help identify high schools for collaboration.)

 Pipeline programs may be tailored to appeal to a school’s specific demographic, resources, and location.
 For example:

 - Your grant may be used for a semester, summer, or long-term program offered to a small- to medium-sized cohort of students.

 - Your law school may choose to use the grant for one program or event.

 - Your grant may be used to assist existing programs that meet general grant criteria.

 - You may combine your grant with another school’s grant in your geographical area.